 Nigeria’s displaced people

-According to the UN Office for Humanitarian Affairs: since May 2013 (when the Nigerian government declared a state of emergency in the States of Adamawa, Borno and Yobe) to date, more than 300,000 have been forced to flee the violence of Boko Haram.
+According to the UN Office for Humanitarian Affairs: since May 2013 (when the Nigerian government declared a state of emergency in the States of Adamawa, Borno and Yobe) to date, more than 300,000 have been forced to flee the violence of an extremist group that is located primarily in Northern Nigeria.

 With 3.3 million internally displaced people (IDPs), Nigeria has the largest population displaced by conflict in Africa – as is revealed in a report entitled “Global Overview 2014: people internally displaced by conflict and violence.”